When you think of tendonitis, most people think of Achilles tendonitis at first https://en.wikipedia.org/wiki/Achilles_tendon.

 Best essential oils to treat tendonitis

-Essential oils for tendonitis work when your pain is minor or mild.
+Essential oils work when your pain is minor or mild.

 Suffering from severe or persistent tendonitis will require corticosteroid injections, physical therapy, or even a surgery.